- Concepts of Programming Languages

 Summary

-• Option types represent absence of data
+• Option type represents presence/absence of data

 • Support higher-order functions map, etc.